The Voice (American TV series) season 16: Episode 7 (March 20)

 This episode, titled "The Best of The Blind Auditions," featured certain Blind Auditions from the season before the battles began.

-The Battles
+Battles

 The Battle Rounds started on March 25.
 Season sixteen's advisors include: Charlie Puth for Team Adam, Khalid for Team John, Kelsea Ballerini for Team Kelly, and Brooks & Dunn for Team Blake.
 The coaches could steal two losing artists from other coaches.
 Contestants who won their battle or were stolen by another coach advanced to the new Live Cross Battles, which replaced the Knockout Rounds.
 Three eliminated artists were chosen by Bebe Rexha and have the opportunity to compete in "The Comeback Stage".